tumagonx/nwjs_docs_old/Mac-App-Store-(MAS)-Submission-Guideline.md

 Sandboxed applications have numerous limitations further discussed in the [About App Sandbox](https://developer.apple.com/library/mac/documentation/Security/Conceptual/AppSandboxDesignGuide/AboutAppSandbox/AboutAppSandbox.html) Apple's Guide.

 Beyond that, Mac App Store verifies the list of APIs used by the application prior to letting it to the store.
-This review focuses on ensuring that no obsolete APIs and no undocumented / private APIs are used by an application — all to the benefit of the end user who always gets the best user experience available in the platform.
+This review focuses on ensuring that no obsolete APIs and no undocumented / private APIs are used by an application — all to the benefit of the end user who always gets the best user experience available on the platform.

 # NW.js and Mac App Store